PhD Graduate School of Archaeology

-Scientific integrity is an important element in the PhD trajectory, and is addressed in several different settings.
+Scientific integrity is an essential element in the PhD trajectory and is addressed in several different settings.

-The introductory meeting for new PhD candidates includes a component on scientific integrity, they sign the Code of Conduct on Academic Integrity, they take a course on scientific integrity, and the PhD degree award ceremony comes with an explicit exhortation to heed the obligations to society and to science that the degree entails.
+The PhD Introductory meeting for new PhD candidates includes a component on scientific integrity; they sign the Code of Conduct on Academic Integrity, they take a course on scientific integrity, and the PhD degree award ceremony comes with an explicit exhortation to heed the obligations to society and science that the degree entails.

 Scientific integrity course for PhD candidates

-The course consists of an online lecture to be viewed at your convenience, followed by a 90-minute workshop at institute level.
-The lecture and the workshop are offered twice yearly, once in the fall term and once in the spring term.
+The Scientific Integrity course consists of an online lecture to be viewed at your convenience, followed by a 90-minute workshop at the institute level.
+The lecture and the workshop are offered once a year.

 For more information on academic integrity, regulations and procedures, the committee and confidential adviser for academic integrity, please visit the university’s web page on academic integrity.